Dweaver309/i2cBus/README.md

 # i2cBus
 I2c bus for .Net Micro Framework written in VB and C#

-The SS1306 OLED and 24LC256 EEprom source code files above was modified
+The SS1306 OLED and 24LC256 EEprom source code files above were modified

 from the links below for the i2c bus.